commontk/AppLauncher/README.md

 ## maintainers: How to make a release ?

-*Follow step below after checking that all tests pass*
+*Follow the steps below after verifying that all tests pass.*

 <details>
 <summary>click to expand</summary>